 PAUL STERZING is an assistant professor at the School of Social Welfare and a graduate of the George Warren Brown School of Social Work at Washington University in St. Louis.
 Dr. Sterzing is currently the Co-Chair of the MSW Program, Co-Director of the Center for Prevention Research in Social Welfare, a faculty affiliate with the Gender and Women Studies Department, and a research affiliate with the Center for Violence and Injury Prevention (Washington University in St. Louis).
-Dr. Sterzing is a recent recipient of a Regent’s Junior Faculty Fellowship, which is helping to fund his research on developing a new scale on bullying-specific forms of parent support for sexual minority youth.

 - Polyvictimization of vulnerable adolescents